We all know the importance of a credit score to one’s financial health and stability.

 17. You Can Check Your Credit Score for Free

-A credit report can be accessed from a credit bureau or credit reporting agency free of charge, but in order to get your credit score, you need to pay for it.
+A credit report can be accessed from a credit bureau or credit reporting agency free of charge, but you need to pay for it to get your credit score.
 There is a way you can access your credit score for free.
 You can do so while opening a new bank account if the banker requests permission to review your credit report.

 18. Having a Big Bank Balance Equals a Good Credit Score